Bank of Dania (Dania, FL)

 Cause Details

-Suspended operations following heavy withdrawals triggered by news of other local bank closings.
+Suspended operations following a run triggered by the failure of other local banks in the Miami area.

 Newspaper Excerpt